Cosmetic Dentistry Brooklyn

-Why do I need a dental crown on my root canal treated tooth?
+Why do I need a dental crown on my root canal-treated tooth?

-Dental crows are most often needed after root canals because they boost the odds of the tooth surviving for years to come.
+Dental crowns are most often needed after root canals because they boost the odds of the tooth surviving for years to come.
 They are usually required on molars, premolars, and other teeth toward the back of the mouth.
 Crowns protect against grinding and further breaking, cracking, and decay.

 Why did one of my teeth turn dark and how can I fix it?

 Teeth turn black because of damage that has happened inside the tooth or outside the tooth.
 More specifically, causes range from cavities, dental restorations, infections, nerve damage, staining, medications, tartar, or tobacco.
-Once you have come in for a consultation, we can advise you on best next steps.
+Once you have come in for a consultation, we can advise you on the best next steps.

 What is a dental implant?

-Highly durable, a dental implant is a replacement for an irreparable or missing tooth, and it consists of three parts: a titanium post, an abutment and a crown.
+Highly durable, a dental implant is a replacement for an irreparable or missing tooth, and it consists of three parts: a titanium post, an abutment, and a crown.
 The post is placed within the jaw and permanently fuses with the bone through a process called osseointegration.
 The abutment fits inside the post and connects it to the crown, which looks and feels exactly like a natural tooth.
 We specialize in placing the crown on the surgically placed implant, finishing off the procedure that your oral surgeon began.

 What type of night guard is recommended for teeth grinding or clenching habits?

-There are an abundance of options when it comes to night guards, so many that you may find yourself overwhelmed when you begin your search.
+There is an abundance of options when it comes to night guards, so many that you may find yourself overwhelmed when you begin your search.
 We are here to guide you through the process of narrowing down your choices.
 It may take a few tries before you find the perfect fit, but when shopping for the best night guard for you, you may want to make sure it is:

 - Easily customized